What is enough?

 Interviews with 30 multi-millionaires and 30 minimum-wage workers, arts-based civic dialogues with over 2,500 people, and a play that toured 7 cities.

-Abundance is a community arts performance project about money as told through the stories of people in the United States.
+ABUNDANCE is a community arts performance project about money as told through the stories of people in the United States.
 The project began with four years of in-depth interviews with 30 multi-millionaires and 30 minimum wage-earners throughout the US as well as a monthly NYC dialogue group that included an undocumented worker, one millionaire, three union members, two professors, one waitress, a Rabbi and others.
 Project director Marty Pottenger used text from these interviews and dialogues to write ABUNDANCE: America & Money, a 5-actor/17-character play that toured to sold-out houses in Seattle, Houston, Burlington, Washington DC, Providence, Philadelphia and NYC in a production co-directed by Pottenger and Steve Bailey, commissioned by National Performance Network and produced by The Working Theater & Art At Work.

 Incorporating art-making as a critical tool in creating vigorous community engagement on a challenging topic, the ABUNDANCE Project included arts-based civic dialogues with ideologically and economically diverse groups in each city, putting the power of theater to work in transforming conversations and communities.
 A film about money included excerpts from the project and the theater production, as well as cartoon and documentary footage, bringing the issues and exploration of ABUNDANCE to an even larger audience of participants.

-Through interviews with billionaires and minimum wage workers and ongoing civic dialogues with people from across the economic spectrum, Abundance initiated a conversation in which people from across this particularly American spectrum of economic difference could gather and begin to communicate their personal and collective experiences as players on the economic field.
+Through interviews with millionaires and minimum wage workers and ongoing civic dialogues with people from across the economic spectrum, ABUNDANCE initiated a conversation in which people from across this particularly American spectrum of economic difference could gather and begin to communicate their personal and collective experiences as players on the economic field.
 Fundamental to Pottenger’s creative perspective is the hypothesis that there is already enough resource for everyone on the planet, and that the choices we make as individuals, consumers, wage-earners, and philanthropists, can have a significant impact.

 One-on-one interviews across the United States with millionaires and minimum-wage workers happened alongside ongoing arts-based civic dialogues in NYC, where the same group of people meet monthly, bringing undocumented workers, home-care health aides, union vice presidents, receptionists, formerly homeless, architects and millionaires together to explore their economic lives.
-A series of ongoing, inclusive, private and public conversations formed the spine of Abundance, with the possibility to move us toward a new paradigm by paying attention to the emotional and practical influences, information, assumptions and reasoning which determine the choices of billionaires and undocumented workers alike.
+A series of ongoing, inclusive, private and public conversations formed the spine of ABUNDANCE, with the possibility to move us toward a new paradigm by paying attention to the emotional and practical influences, information, assumptions and reasoning which determine the choices of millionaires and undocumented workers alike.
 Each person involved in these conversations, including interviewees, workshop participants, website visitors and audiences, were asked to consider questions such as:

 - What is enough for you? for your children?